 Step 4: Review migration settings

-- Review the migration settings and optionally make changes.
+- Review the migration settings and optionally click Edit to make changes.

 - Select your migration actions:

-- Migrate all data—When checked, the utility remigrates previously migrated data during the migration.
+- Migrate all data—Remigrates previously migrated data.
 When unchecked, previous items that were migrated successfully are skipped.

-- Save settings—When checked, the utility retains the current configuration for future use.
+- Save settings—Retains the current configuration for future use.

-- Run Diagnostics—When checked, the utility verifies the configuration before running the migration.
+- Run Diagnostics—Verifies the configuration before running the migration.

-- Estimate—When checked, the utility estimates the message count for the source users.
+- Estimate—Estimates the message count for the source users.

 - Click Next.

-- If the authentication dialog appears, specify the username and password for the Exchange administrator account you're using to open your users' mailboxes.
+- If the authentication box appears, specify the username and password for the Exchange administrator account you're using to open your users' mailboxes.

 Tip: Selecting Remember my password bypasses this step in future migrations.